Pennsylvania: Indigenous settlement

 Pennsylvania's history of human habitation extends thousands of years before the foundation of the colonial Province of Pennsylvania in 1681.
 Archaeologists believe the first settlement of the Americas occurred at least 15,000 years ago, during the Last Glacial Period, though it is unclear when humans first inhabited present-day Pennsylvania.
 Between 10,000 and 16,000 years ago, Native Americans crossed the two continents, arriving in North America.
 Meadowcroft Rockshelter in Jefferson Township includes the earliest known signs of human activity in Pennsylvania and perhaps all of North America, including the remains of a civilization that existed over 10,000 years ago and possibly pre-dated the Clovis culture.
 By 1000 AD, in contrast to their nomadic hunter-gatherer ancestors, the native population of Pennsylvania had developed agricultural techniques and a mixed food economy.

 By the time European colonization of the Americas began, at least two major Native American tribes inhabited Pennsylvania.
 The first, the Lenape, spoke an Algonquian language and inhabited the eastern region of the state, then known as Lenapehoking.
 It included most of present-day New Jersey and the Lehigh Valley and Delaware Valley regions in eastern and southeastern Pennsylvania.
 The Lenape's territory ended somewhere between the Delaware River in the east and the Susquehanna River in central Pennsylvania.
 The second tribe, the Susquehannock, spoke an Iroquoian language and were based in Eastern Pennsylvania along the Susquehanna River.
-European disease and constant warfare with several neighboring tribes and groups of Europeans weakened these two tribes, and they were grossly outpaced financially as the Hurons and Iroquois blocked them from proceeding west into Ohio during the Beaver Wars.
-As they lost numbers and land, the Hurons abandoned much of their western territory and moved closer to the Susquehanna River, and the Iroquois and Mohawk tribes moved further north.
-Northwest of the Allegheny River was the Iroquoian Petun, who were fragmented into three groups during the Beaver Wars: the Petun of New York, the Wyandot of Ohio, and the Tiontatecaga of the Kanawha River in southern West Virginia.
-South of the Allegheny River was a nation known as Calicua, which may have been part of the Monongahela culture.
+European disease and constant warfare with several neighboring tribes and groups of Europeans weakened these two tribes, and they were grossly outpaced financially as the Wendat and Haudenosaunee blocked them from proceeding west into Ohio during the Beaver Wars.
+As they lost numbers and land, the Wendat abandoned much of their western territory and moved closer to the Susquehanna River, and the Haudenosaunee and Mohawk tribes moved further north.
+The Iroquoian Petun was northwest of the Allegheny River.